-To exit Composer HE two (2) ways:
+To exit Composer HE:

-- 1. From the Composer main menu, click Exit Composer. - 2.
-From the File menu, select Exit.
+- 1 From the Composer main menu, click Exit Composer. - -OR- - 1 From the File menu, select Exit.
 The system will ask you if you want to back up your project.
 It is always good practice to do so.

-5.4 Getting Controller Project Configuration
+Getting Controller Project Configuration